-The Societe Generale European Private Banking activity is primarily present in Luxembourg, Switzerland and Monaco, with representative offices in Italy and Germany.
+The Societe Generale European Private Banking activity is primarily present in Luxembourg, Switzerland and Monaco, with a representative office in Germany and a commercial branch in Italy.
 It offers global financial engineering and wealth management solutions, in addition to global expertise in structured products, hedge funds, mutual funds, private equity funds, life insurance and real estate investment solutions.
 It also offers customer broad access to capital markets.

-The expertise of Societe Generale European Private Banking's teams contributes to the strong recognition of Societe Generale Group in the private banking industry: in 2020, Societe Generale Private Banking was elected "Best Private Bank" for its digital advisory service proposal in Europe at the PWM Wealth Tech Awards, "Best Ultra High Net Worth Team and Best Credit Provider" by Wealth Briefing, "Best Private Bank" for its "Customer
+The expertise of Societe Generale European Private Banking's teams contributes to the strong recognition of Societe Generale Group in the private banking industry: in 2021, Societe Generale